TPP: Trump's decision to kill trade deal leaves door open for China

 Edward Alden, a senior fellow at the Council on Foreign Relations, said he was "baffled" as to why Trump would try to renegotiate NAFTA, which governs trade with Mexico and Canada, while abandoning TPP wholesale.

 "Trump has single-handedly given away an enormous source of leverage over China," Alden said.
-"The first rule of negotiating is don't give away something for nothing, and he's done that right off the bat. "
+"The first rule of negotiating is don't give away something for nothing, and he's done that right off the bat."

 China is likely to be emboldened by Trump's backpedaling.
+Sen. John McCain, a former Republican presidential nominee, said that it was a "troubling signal" of American disengagement at a time when "we can least afford it."

+"It will create an opening for China to rewrite the economic rules of the road at the expense of American workers," McCain added.

 Beijing is already pushing its own trade deal known as the Regional Comprehensive Economic Partnership (RCEP).
 It includes many countries, such as Japan and Australia, that would have been in TPP.